Shinwari536/census_check_zkp/ReadMe.md

 ## Powers of Tau Phase-2

 - The phase 2 is circuit-specific.
-Execute the following command to start the generation of this phase:
+Execute the following command to start the generation of this phase

 ```bash
 snarkjs powersoftau prepare phase2 pot12_0001.ptau pot12_final.ptau -v`